 If you need to write a condolence letter, rest assured.
 It’s not as hard as you might think.
-First read these important tips then be inspired by a sample letters of condolence.
+Read these important tips to get a good start and to stay on the right track.
+Soon you will have a comforting letter that you can be sure will mean a lot to the recipient.

 A few things to keep in mind before you start your letter.